top of page

 Sylvia Rose

 Her name means 'the great' in Sumerian.
-Gula is a Mesopotamian goddess whose worship becomes widespread in the second millennium BCE.
-The medicine of the ancient world includes aloe vera for burns and skin problems, and exorcisms of demons causing illness.
+Gula is a Mesopotamian goddess whose worship grows popular in the 2nd millennium BCE.
+Ancient world medicine includes aloe vera for burns and exorcism of disease demons.

-Medicine in the ancient world is a developing art.
+Medicine in the ancient world is a constantly developing art.
 Holistic plants and recipes are noted on hundreds of clay tablets up to 5000 years old.
-Some herbal trade with Egypt is found including blackseed from the Arabian peninsula.
+Herbal trade with Egypt includes blackseed from the Arabian peninsula.

 Mesopotamian healers give prescriptions, in the forms of health recipes, use of healing plants or mystic incantations.
 A sacrifice at a certain deity's temple might be required.